 White Cats

 White is not a color when it comes to a cat’s coat.
 It is a gene anomaly that suppresses the real color of a cat.
 Some cats express the anomaly through small patches or it being included in the pattern on a coat.
-Some cats express the anomaly all over and look complete white even though they are actually a different color underneath the cover.
+Some cats express the anomaly all over and look completely white even though they are actually a different color underneath the cover.
 White cats may or may not pass the anomaly down to their offspring.

 Final Thoughts